tldr-pages/tldr/pages/common/llvm-dis.md

 `llvm-dis {{path/to/file.bc}}`

-- Convert a bitcode file to LLVM IR, writing the result to a specified file:
+- Convert a bitcode file to LLVM IR, writing the result to the specified file:

 `llvm-dis {{path/to/input.bc}} -o {{path/to/output.ll}}`